zo0r/react-native-conekta/README.md

 ```

 ### iOS Installation
-Soon, sorry I have no time
+Soon, sorry I have no time (anyone can send a PR)

 ### Android Installation
-Soon, sorry I have no time
+Soon, sorry I have no time (anyone can send a PR)